Home > Business > DTP, CAD, video and graphics > UX designer, the key to a successful user experience

 The UX designer at the service of business software or an industrial product

 In the so-called "critical" sectors and professions, the end user is not a consumer, but a professional.
-The aim is not to sell them an "experience" at any price, but above all to guarantee usability and efficiency, without risking the nature of the task they are carrying out.
+The aim is not to sell them an "experience" at any price, but above all to guarantee usability and efficiency, without any risk to the nature of the task they are carrying out.

 An error could have serious consequences for the company or its environment.